Low-M-Rank Tensor Completion and Robust Tensor PCA: Numerical Results

-The CPU times reported are in seconds.
-From Table \ref{tensor-completion-tab1} we can see that when the CP-rank is not very small, the low-$n$-rank completion approach fails to recover the original tensor while our low-M-rank method works well and its relative error is usually at the order of $10^{-5}$ or $10^{-6}$.
+From Table \ref{tensor-completion-tab1} we see that when the CP-rank is not very small, the low-n-rank completion approach fails to recover the original tensor while our low-M-rank method works well and its relative error is usually at the order of $10^{-5}$ or $10^{-6}$.
 This result is not surprising.
 To illustrate this, let us take a $10 \times 10 \times 10 \times 10$ tensor as an example.
 In this case the mode-$n$ unfolding and the square unfolding will result in a $10 \times 1000$ and a $100 \times 100$ matrices respectively.
 When the CP-rank of the underlying tensor is equal to $6$, it is a relatively high rank for a $10 \times 1000$ matrix, while it is a relatively low rank for a $100 \times 100$ matrix.
 This is exactly what happens in the third row-block of Table~\ref{tensor-completion-tab1} when the dimension of the tensor is $10\times 10\times 10\times 10$ and the CP-rank is $6$.
 In addition, we note that the Tucker rank is often larger than the CP-rank when it fails to complete the original tensor.
 However, the M$^+$-rank and M$^-$-rank are almost always equal to the CP-rank except for only two cases.
 This again suggests that the M-rank is a good approximation to the CP-rank.
-Moreover, the results in Table \ref{tensor-completion-tab1} also show that the low-M-rank tensor completion model has a much better recoverability than the low-$n$-rank model in terms of the relative error of the recovered tensors.
-Furthermore, we conduct similar tests for our low-M-rank model \eqref{matrix-rank-min-nuclear} when the CP-rank is larger than the length of one dimension of the tensor, and only $30\%$ of entries are observed.
-The averaged results over $20$ randomly generated instances for different tensor dimensions are summarized in Table~\ref{tensor-completion-tab}, which shows that our low-M-rank tensor completion model can still recovery the tensor very well.
+Moreover, the results in Table \ref{tensor-completion-tab1} also show that the low-M-rank tensor completion model has a much better recoverability than the low-n-rank model in terms of the relative error of the recovered tensors. {Furthermore, we conduct similar tests on our low-M-rank model \eqref{matrix-rank-min-nuclear}, low-n-rank model, t-SVD based tensor completion and KBR based tensor completion} when the CP-rank is larger than the size of one dimension of the tensor.
+This time we assume only $30\%$ of entries are observed. {The averaged errors and run time in seconds over $20$ randomly generated instances for different tensor dimension sizes are summarized in Table~\ref{tensor-completion-tab}, which show that our low-M-rank tensor completion model can still recover the tensors very well while the other three methods struggled.}